swissup/swissup.github.io/m2/extensions/easyslider/installation/marketplace.md

 category: Easy Slider
 ---

-# Installation instructions
+# Installation from Marketplace

-{% include installation/m2/index.html %}
+{% include installation/m2/marketplace.html %}

 #### After installing the extension you can go to:
 * [Admin interfaces](../interfaces/)